General

 The Administration Shell fosters the use of worldwide unique identifiers to a large degree.
 However, in some cases, this may lead to inefficiencies.
 Example: a property, which is part of a submodel, which in turn is part of an Administration Shell, each of which is identified by global identifiers [4].

-In an application featuring a resource-oriented architecture (ROA), a worldwide unique resource locator (URL) might be composed of a series of segments, which do not need to be globally unique, see Figure Figure 4.
+In an application featuring a resource-oriented architecture (ROA), a worldwide unique resource locator (URL) might be composed of a series of segments, which do not need to be globally unique, see Figure 4.

 Figure 4.
 Motivation of Exemplary Identifiers and idShort